Is it Less Expensive to Buy Louis Vuitton in France?

 How the VAT Refund Works

 VAT is a consumption tax that is already included in the price of items purchased in France (as well as many other countries abroad).
 The rate of VAT varies depending on what you’re purchasing, but the standard rate in France is 20%.
-You will not receive a full 20% VAT refund as there is a processing fee.
+However, you will not receive a full 20% VAT refund as a processing fee is deducted from your refund.

-Louis Vuitton will fill out the paperwork and have you sign the document in the correct spots right there in the store.
-The document needs to be processed at the airport prior to departure.
-Kiosks are available for digital stamping of the forms or you may wait in line for a customs officer to issue a manual stamp (a number of people were doing the latter as the kiosk wasn’t recognizing their forms).
+If visiting a Louis Vuitton store, at the time of transaction, they’ll fill out the VAT refund paperwork and have you sign it in the correct spots right there in-store.
+This is incredibly helpful.
+This document needs to be processed at the airport prior to departure.
+Kiosks at the airport can digitally stamp the forms or you may wait in line for a customs officer to issue a manual stamp (a number of people were doing the latter as the kiosk wasn’t recognizing their forms).
 Either way, after receiving a digital or manual stamp, seal the form in the provided envelope and drop it in the designated box.
 Await your refund.
+Mine usually take several weeks.

-Apparently, you can wait in line to have the refund processed right then and there but I’ve never had time to do that.
+Apparently, you can wait in line to have the refund processed right then and there but I’ve never had time to try this.

 Louis Vuitton Twinset Handbag by the Numbers